 Water has become central to Froud's work.
-He has become more interested in the science of matter - in particular the qualities of water, and its properties, which include carrying and holding information, as well as how water is environmentally restructured, reorganized and reformed.
+He has become more interested in the science of matter - in particular the qualities of water, and its properties, which include carrying and holding information, as well as how water is environmentally restructured, reorganised and reformed.

-'We are mostly water and we are sensitive to vibrations of water, so it’s possible our emotional state creates changes the vibrational structure of water.
+'We are mostly water and we are sensitive to vibrations of water, so it’s possible our emotional state creates and/or changes the vibrational structure of water.
 Our engagement with matter has to happen on a multidimensional level.
 My interest is in changing people’s awareness of how everything is interlinked, water being an agent for this.
 We are now collectively realising our responsibility to care of this element.’